-A live feed webcam located in my office at the Ohio State University broadcast the activities of composting worms in action.
+A live feed webcam located in my office at the Ohio State University broadcasted the activities of composting worms in action.
 The meals were made of waste foods that worms like – carrot pulp, asparagus ends, coffee grounds, banana peels – on a bedding of shredded newspaper and coco coir.
 The worm bin was illuminated with infrared light to protect the worms from visible light, which can harm them.

 Multiple LIVE Feedings occurred over four months, with the wormcam webcam live streaming 24/7.